NativeScript cheatsheet and notes

 Notes:

-event doesn’t appear to be called for the Modal pages.
-I’ve had to use the shownModal
+The loaded(args) event doesn’t appear to be called for the Modal pages.
+I’ve had to use the shownModal event.

 Logging